fight233/DThouse_cxd/README.md

 cmake .. && cmake --build .
 ```

-Note TDengine 2.3.x.0 and later use a component named 'taosAdapter' to play http daemon role by default instead of the http daemon embedded in the early version of TDengine.
+Note DThouse 2.3.x.0 and later use a component named 'taosAdapter' to play http daemon role by default instead of the http daemon embedded in the early version of DThouse.
 The taosAdapter is programmed by go language.
-If you pull TDengine source code to the latest from an existing codebase, please execute 'git submodule update --init --recursive' to pull taosAdapter source code.
+If you pull DThouse source code to the latest from an existing codebase, please execute 'git submodule update --init --recursive' to pull taosAdapter source code.
 Please install go language version 1.14 or above for compiling taosAdapter.
 If you meet difficulties regarding 'go mod', especially you are from China, you can use a proxy to solve the problem.
 ```
 go env -w GO111MODULE=on
 go env -w GOPROXY=https://goproxy.cn,direct
 ```

-The embedded http daemon still be built from TDengine source code by default.
+The embedded http daemon still be built from DThouse source code by default.
 Or you can use the following command to choose to build taosAdapter.
 ```
 cmake .. -DBUILD_HTTP=false
 ```